tomasferreira/game-of-life/readme.md

 # game-of-life
-Game of Life experiment, on NodeJS
+Small Game of Life experiment, using NodeJS